This table includes highlights of several financial and economic measures announced by different levels of government.

 For trusts with a tax year ending December 31, 2019, the deadline to file your return is extended to May 1, 2020.

-The deadline to pay any balance due has been extended to September 1, 2020.
+The deadline to pay any balance due has been extended from September 1, 2020 to September 30, 2020.

 |Support for seniors and vulnerable Canadians||